Illinois Compiled Statutes

 11. To administer a plan or plans established by the

-clinical faculty of the School of Medicine for the billing, collection and disbursement of charges for services performed in the course of or in support of the faculty's academic responsibilities, provided that such plan has been first approved by Board action.
+clinical faculty of the School of Medicine or the School of Dental Medicine for the billing, collection and disbursement of charges for services performed in the course of or in support of the faculty's academic responsibilities, provided that such plan has been first approved by Board action.
 All such collections shall be deposited into a special fund or funds administered by the Board from which disbursements may be made according to the provisions of said plan.
 The reasonable costs incurred, by the University, administering the billing, collection and disbursement provisions of a plan shall have first priority for payment before distribution or disbursement for any other purpose.
 Audited financial statements of the plan or plans must be provided to the Legislative Audit Commission annually.

 The Board of Trustees may own, operate, or govern, by

 or through the School of Medicine, a managed care community network established under subsection (b) of Section 5-11 of the Illinois Public Aid Code.

 12. The Board of Trustees may, directly or in